 Unlike some other colorpoint cat breeds which can have tabby, tortoiseshell, or white markings on their points, Siamese cats always have solid points.
 So you’ll never see a purebred lilac lynx point Siamese for example, with light and dark stripes of soft brown on their points.

-Lilac Pointed Siamese genetics
+Lilac Pointed Siamese Genetics

 Only two types of pigment are made in cats: eumelanin, which is black, and pheomelanin, which is red.
 The Siamese breed doesn’t carry the gene for pheomelanin, so all four of the standard colors are based on the black pigment eumelanin.
 Seal points are the closest to true black.
 Chocolate points are caused by a modified form of eumelanin, which looks brown.
 And blue point and lilac point Siamese cats are caused by a gene called the color dilution gene, which suppresses how much pigment is made in the points.
 Lilac points are the dilute form of chocolate points.